Nevada-Bioinformatics-Center/Introduction-R-Workshop/README.md

 <img src="fig/Rlogo.png" alt="R logo" width="20%">

-Welcome to the Introduction to R Workshop by the Nevada Bioinformatics Center.
+Welcome to the Introduction to R Workshop by the Nevada Bioinformatics Center with support from the NV INBRE Data Science Core.
 This workshop is designed to get you started with R programming for data analysis and statistics.

 ## Workshop Overview

 This hands-on workshop introduces participants to the R programming language and RStudio development environment.
-You'll learn essential skills for data manipulation, and exploration using R's powerful tools and packages.
+You'll learn essential skills for data manipulation and exploration using R's powerful tools and packages.

 ## Learning Objectives